-NCML's commodity management solutions and NBFC businesses continued to operate at reduced capacities during the first quarter of 2023.
-The reduced capacities primarily reflected an overall decrease in volume of commodity deposits, combined with a conscious effort to reduce financing exposure as a result of the tightened credit environment.
-In addition, the recent geopolitical events have raised commodity prices and increased Indian exports, resulting in a temporary increase in commodity withdrawals and reduced storage demand in the near term.
+Business volumes across the commodity management solutions and NBFC businesses continued to be constrained by funding limitations and external factors impacting the volume of commodity deposits.
+Recent geopolitical events have raised commodity prices and increased Indian exports, resulting in a temporary increase in commodity withdrawals and reduced storage demand in the near term.
+Furthermore, NCML has made a conscious effort to reduce its financing exposure as a result of the tightened credit environment.